 Reverse Chaining Contextual Single Substitution subtable (ReverseChainSingleSubst) describes single-glyph substitutions in context with an ability to look back and/or look ahead in the sequence of glyphs.
 The major difference between this and other lookup types is that processing of input glyph sequence goes from end to start.

-Compared to Chaining Contextual Sustitution (lookup subtable type 6), this format is restricted to only coverage-based subtable format, input sequence can contain only a single glyph, and only single substitutions are allowed on this glyph.
+Compared to Chaining Contextual Substitution (lookup subtable type 6), this format is restricted to only coverage-based subtable format, input sequence can contain only a single glyph, and only single substitutions are allowed on this glyph.
 This constraint is integrated into the subtable format.

 This lookup type is designed specifically for the Arabic script writing styles, like nastaliq, where the shape of the glyph is determined by the following glyph, beginning at the last glyph of the "joor", or set of connected glyphs.